-The Animal Behavior and Conservation graduate program option consists of 36 credits with some of the core requirements in topics like experimental psychology, basic psychological processes, and statistical methods in psychology.
+The Animal Behavior and Conservation graduate program option consist of 36 credits with some core requirements in topics like experimental psychology, basic psychological processes, and statistical methods in psychology.

-You also have a wide range of elective options from which to choose.
+You also have a wide range of elective options to choose from.
 These include interesting courses in the Psychology of Learning, Animal Thinking, and Communication and Comparative Psychology.

 The New School

-Founded in 1919, The New School prides itself in being one of the leading educational institutions to provide students with academic freedom to foster critical intellectual inquiry.
+Founded in 1919, The New School prides itself as one of the leading educational institutions providing students with academic freedom to foster critical intellectual inquiry.
 It boldly embraces the culture of hosting progressive thinkers in all its academic programs.

-The New School has a robust Bachelor of Arts (BA) in Psychology program that takes four years to complete.
+The New School has a full BA in Psychology program that takes four years to complete.
 It’s a 120-credit course.
-As a psychology major, you will need to attain at least 39 credits in courses such as Introduction to Psychology, Statistics for the Social Sciences, Neuropsychology, Cross-Cultural Psychology, Theories of Personality, and Research Methods.
+As a psychology major, you must attain at least 39 credits in courses such as Introduction to Psychology, Statistics for the Social Sciences, Neuropsychology, Cross-Cultural Psychology, Theories of Personality, and Research Methods.
 What stands out about this program is that you don’t have to submit your ACT or SAT scores as an applicant.

-Apart from on-campus education, online psychology degree programs are also available for students who have a busy schedule or simply prefer this kind of program delivery.
-Here are some of the best online degree programs in New York:
+Besides on-campus education, online psychology degree programs are also available for students who have a busy schedule or simply prefer this kind of program delivery.
+Here are some of the best online psychology degrees programs in New York:

 CUNY School of Professional Studies

-The biggest difference between CUNY School of Professional Studies and the others on this list is that CUNY is an online school.
+The most significant difference between CUNY School of Professional Studies and the others on this list is that CUNY is an online school.
 An abbreviation for the City University of New York, CUNY’s School of Professional Studies is the online arm of this prestigious educational system.

-The school offers a Bachelor of Arts in Psychology that is fully online and pays closer attention to research, lifespan development, social behavior, and effective communication in both international and sociocultural settings.
-The beauty of it all is that you can fully complete this program online, which makes it one of the most convenient psychology programs on this list.
+The school offers a Bachelor of Arts in Psychology that is entirely online and pays closer attention to research, lifespan development, social behavior, and effective communication in international and sociocultural settings.
+The beauty of it is that you can fully complete this program online, making it one of the most convenient psychology programs on this list.

-Students interested in this psychology program can focus on any one of the three specializations:
+Students interested in this psychology degrees program can focus on any one of the three specializations: